 Long-term obligations consist primarily of the general obligation bond issue, Public Agency Retirement Services (PARS) - Supplementary Retirement Plan (SRP), Other Post-Employment Benefits Obligation (OPEB), compensated absences, Capital leases and proportionate share of Net Pension Liability (NPL) for CalSTRS and CalPERS.
-Long-term obligation increased by approximately \$17.8 million.
-This primarily resulted from an increase in recording NPL (\$22.8 million).
-This is a result of implementation of new GASB Statements No. 68 and No. 71, which requires that the District report its proportionate share of the net pension liabilities, pension expense and deferred inflow and outflow of resources and an increase in OPEB liability (\$1.9).
-In addition there was a net decrease of \$6.9 million due to retirement and refinancing of debt (\$4.2 million) and entering into a SRP (\$1.0 million), and retirement of capital leases (\$1.7 million).
+Long-term obligation increased by approximately \$9.2 million.
+This primarily resulted from an increase in recording NPL (13.5 million).
+This is a result of implementation of new GASB Statements No. 68 and No. 71, which requires that the District report its proportionate share of the net pension liabilities, pension expense and deferred inflow and outflow of resources and an increase in OPEB liability (\$1.7 million).
+In addition there was a net decrease of \$6.0 million due to retirement of debt (\$4.3 million) and reduction of SRP (\$.8 million), and retirement of capital leases (\$.9 million).